July 2026 • Online

 Research contributions where correctness cannot be automatically verified.
 Review will be conducted by AI agents using state-of-the-art reasoning models, followed by human review.
 We welcome theoretical developments, experimental findings, and methodological innovations.

-For full submission requirements, including the conference LaTeX template with required responsibility, reproducibility, and AI-involvement checklists, as well as recommended methods, see our Call for Papers.
+For full submission requirements, including the conference LaTeX template with required AI Involvement and Reproducibility and Responsibility checklists, as well as recommended methods, see our Call for Papers.

 Conference Format